inshiro/skate/README.md

 - Ability to add/attach/show fragments and their respective counterparts.
 - Allows commit with state save.
 - Lightweight and fast
-- Rotation support
 - Lifecycle aware
+- Support for configuration change
+- Support to Save and Restore Flow

-Skate uses its own internal stack that manages fragments with clarity.
+Skate uses its own internal stack to manage fragments with clarity.
 The stack is pushed or popped only when a fragment is *added* or *removed*.
 Otherwise, any modification is applied accordingly in the stack.
 This prevents having to create new objects just to record the state of a fragment.

 ## Setup
 ```gradle